 Take action in your community and with your elected officials

-Create a Stand Against Racism account to gain access to toolkits and materials to support you/your organization’s efforts to promote racial justice through civic engagement!
+Create a Stand Against Racism account to gain access to toolkits and materials to support you/your organization’s efforts to promote racial justice and public health reform!

-Encourage our elected officials to take steps to address institutional and system racism by improving access to the ballot and ensuring a full and fair census count.
+Encourage our elected and public health officials to take steps to address institutional and system racism by investing in and improving social resources for communities of color.
 Act now and join us!

 Here are some ways we can each play a role: